-Upon request, NRAO provides financial support for page charges to authors at U.S. scientific or educational institutions.
+Upon request, NRAO may provide financial support for page charges to authors at U.S. scientific or educational institutions.
 The paper may report either original data obtained with an NRAO facility, including ALMA, or original research made with NRAO archival data.

-All publications that are funded by NRAO page charges must include the following statement as a footnote or acknowledgement: "The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc." and, for ALMA data, the acknowledgment: "This additional paper makes use of the following ALMA data: ADS/JAO.ALMA#2011.0.01234.S.
-ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
+All publications that are funded by NRAO page charges must include the following statement as a footnote or acknowledgement: "The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc." and, for ALMA data, the "This additional acknowledgment: paper makes use of the following ALMA data: ADS/JAO.ALMA#2011.0.01234.S.
+ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSTC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ."
+The acknowledgement can also be found on the ALMA Science Portal: https://almascience.org/almadata/publication-acknowledgement.